Lucha Libre (comics): Tequila

 Tequila faces the daily rigors of married life in a trailer park, but is forced to go on the run after being framed for the apparent murder of his friend Walter.

 Luchadoritos

-The short misadventures of a young Lucha Libre obsessed boy named Melindez and his indifferent friends.
+The short misadventures of a young professional wrestling obsessed boy named Melindez and his indifferent friends.
 The word Luchadoritos isn't grammatically accurate, it should be Luchadorsitos, but is spelled incorrectly as a pun.

 Professor Furia

-Follows the exploits of a corrupt and inept Lucha Libre teacher who regularly physically abuses and takes advantage of his gullible students.
+Follows the exploits of a corrupt and inept wrestling teacher who regularly physically abuses and takes advantage of his gullible students.

 The Tikitis

 A team of supposedly science minded superheroes who have retired to a small island in the South Pacific and charged with preventing its strongest resident 'King Katch' from leaving the island.

 Covers

 Also featured in the anthology are a series of comic book covers depicting the supposedly past adventures of the Luchadores 5, Tequila, El Panda and the Pom Pom Ninjas, among others.
 In contrast to the satirical stories portrayed, the covers seem to display the 'Golden' and 'Silver' Age exploits of the Lucha Libre Cast; Implying that their current stories are of them past their prime.